miguelmarcondesf/activerecord-tenanted/GUIDE.md

   - integrations for Middleware, Action View Caching, Active Job, Action Cable, Active Storage, Action Mailbox, and Action Text
   - support and documentation for Solid Cache, Solid Queue, Solid Cable, and Turbo Rails
 - a Tenant is just a string that is used for:
-  - the sqlite database filename
+  - the sqlite database filename (or perhaps the pg/mysql database name in the future)
   - the subdomain (or path element)
   - fragment cache disambiguation
   - global id disambiguation
+  - invalid characters in a tenant name
+    - and how the application may want to do additional validation (e.g. ICANN subdomain restrictions)
 - talk a bit about busted assumptions about shared state
   - database ids are no longer unique
   - global ids are no longer global
   - cache is no longer global
+  - cable channels are no longer global
+  - jobs are no longer global
-- and what we do in this gem to help manage "shard" state
+- and what we do in this gem to help manage that "current tenant" state
 - reference existing approaches/projects, maybe talk about differences
   - discussion at https://www.reddit.com/r/rails/comments/1ik7caq/multitenancy_vs_multi_instances/
   - [Kolide's 30 Line Rails Multi-Tenant Strategy](https://www.kolide.com/blog/kolide-s-30-line-rails-multi-tenant-strategy)